Top Strategies for Teaching Grammar to English Language Learners

 Pair visuals with communicative opportunities

-Visuals can serve as wonderful aids to teach English grammar, spelling out rules for students explicitly (deductive teaching) or demonstrating the use of a particular structure in context and asking students to notice structures and draw their own conclusions about the rules (inductive teaching).
+Visuals can serve as wonderful aids to teach English grammar, spelling out rules for students explicitly (deductive teaching), demonstrating the use of a particular structure in context, and asking students to notice structures and draw their own conclusions about the rules (inductive teaching).

 On the other hand, an inductive approach might be that you showcase sets of images with short sentences underneath narrating what’s happening in the images.
 For example, the first picture in a set might show little Sara sitting contentedly with a scoop of ice cream, with the subtitle “Sara likes ice cream.”
 The second picture in the set might show little Sara again, this time with ice cream all over her face and an empty bowl.
 She has a satisfied grin on her face and the subtitle reads “Sara liked her ice cream a lot.”
 Students would see that the past tense is indicated by the -ed ending (and the empty bowl).